nilsbunger/parcel-browser/README.md

 1. Download Parcels, Building_outlines (under MISCELLANEOUS), Zoning_base_sd, Topos_2014_2Ft_PowayLaMesa ZIP, and Topos_2014_2Ft_LaJolla.gdb files from https://www.sangis.org/ .
 You'll need a free account.
 Get the associated PDF files as well, as they are useful in describing what the data means.
 2. Unzip and put all files in world/data/
-3. Load the shape files into the DB:
+3. Load the shape files into the DB.
+NOTE: Use LOCAL_DB=0 or LOCAL_DB=1 to specify cloud or local DB to load.
 `./manage.py load Zoning`

 `./manage.py load Parcel`